Kanyal-HarsH/forex-algo-trading/README.md

 ## Team

-The platform is built and maintained by four researchers.
+The platform is built and maintained by four students.

 |        Members            |
 |---------------------------|